How do dental services change as I get older?

 Regular dental care is essential for children, to help them set a solid foundation for lifelong oral health.
 We provide a comprehensive range of dental services for children at Kerhoulas Dental.

 Starting with their first visit (ideally at six months of age) all through their school-aged years, we work with them to keep their smile healthy.
-We provide regular cleanings and examinations and review proper preventive hygiene techniques at each appointment to ensure their teeth receive appropriate care at home.
+We provide regular cleanings and examinations and review proper preventive dental hygiene techniques at each appointment to ensure their teeth receive appropriate care at home.

 For children at a higher risk than average of tooth decay, or for those that have special circumstances or needs, restorative dental services or customized treatment plans may be recommended.